 If we are genuinely surrendering to God in all areas of our life, we will easily see an unworthy authority for what it is: someone who wants to subdue us, abuse us, exploit us and trample our dignity.
 It doesn’t matter whether this person is our boss or a mate we depend on financially and whose love we need and crave.
 If our surrender to God is our key position—our main emphasis and our primary attitude—we will trust God and we will know that trusting God is totally justified.

 From here, we will be able to find the courage to risk losing the one we feel we need.
-When we set God above all, we have the clear vision to see when a human authority is abusive, and then we can make the choice to pay the price needed to gain our freedom.
-We may have to give up whatever this authority holds out for us, but we will be able to do this if our dignity is more important.
+When we set God above all, we have the clear vision to see when a human authority is abusive.
+And then we can make the choice to pay the price needed to gain our freedom.
+We may have to give up whatever this authority holds out for us.
+But we will be able to do this if our dignity is more important.
 Our autonomy can only grow from the rich soil of total inner surrender to God.

 Giving ourselves over to God will then have a further consequence.
 We will need to make a change.
 For we’re going to need to change our situation if we want to get our real needs met without enslaving ourselves as we’ve been doing.
 This may mean getting a new position, a new boss, or a new partner.
 But the new authorities we attract in life will be, like us, autonomous people who are following their call to set God above all else.

-They won’t need to abuse their power, for they won’t be wielding a power built on the backs of needy people.
+They won’t need to abuse their power.
+For they won’t be wielding a power built on the backs of needy people.
 It’s also possible we’ll now find that the very same people—our boss or our mate—react differently to us with our new and improved attitude.
-The change in us may engender a change in them, since they too may also have had a conflict between their Higher Self and Lower Self.
+The change in us may engender a change in them.
+Since they too may also have had a conflict between their Higher Self and Lower Self.
 In resolving their inner conflict, they may discover a new respect for our dignity and set us free, allowing the relationship to become a mutual giving and receiving.

-In the event it’s our own perception that’s distorted—assuming that any and all authority is out to humiliate and abuse us—then our total surrender to God will surface our misconception and we will be able to adjust our perception to match reality.
+In the event it’s our own perception that’s distorted—assuming that any and all authority is out to humiliate and abuse us—then our total surrender to God will surface our misconception.
+Then we will be able to adjust our perception to match reality.
 This is how to unwind any compulsion we have to rebel against rightful authority, which is the kind that merely asks us to contribute our rightful share to a mutual venture.

 Hiding behind our rebellion to authority is often our own desire to have power over others.
 Secretly, we want to be the ones who get to abuse power.
-We may have never thought of it like this, but this is what happens when we let our self-will run the show.
+We may have never thought of it like this.
+But this is what happens when we let our self-will run the show.
 Often, embedded in our distorted self-will are feelings of powerlessness and humiliation whenever our self-will is not fulfilled.
 This leads us to believe that we have two options: become the world’s greatest power—God—or be annihilated.

 Both of these things—submission to substitute authority as well as rebellion against all authority—are effects.
 They are the results of a cause we ourselves set into motion when we denied and obstructed our natural soul movement of surrendering to God.
 But as soon as we recognize God as the highest authority, everything falls into place.